OperatingSystemsAtNTU/OS-21-Spring-at-NTU/mp2.md

 <img src="https://i.imgur.com/Aw6Rwb6.png" width="550" />

-**Note**: Remember to comment out or remove the additional code you just added in `kernel/exec.c`, but keep `vmprint`.
-Because we will grade your `vmprint` and it also helps you debugging in later sections.
+**Note**: Remember to comment out or remove the additional code you just added in `kernel/exec.c` before `git push`, but keep `vmprint`.
+TA will judge your `vmprint()` and it also helps you debugging in later sections.

 ### Generate a Page Fault (10%)

 **Lazy allocation** of user-space heap memory is one of the many neat tricks an OS can play with page table hardware.

 xv6 applications ask the kernel for heap memory using the `sbrk()` system call, which is implemented at the function `sys_sbrk()` in `kernel/sysproc.c`.
 In xv6 kernel, `sbrk()` allocates physical memory and maps it into the process's virtual address space.
-It can take a long time for a kernel to allocate and map memory for a large request.
+It can take a long time for a kernel to allocate and map memory for a large memory request.
 For example, consider that a gigabyte consists of 262,144 4096-byte pages; that's a huge number of allocations.

 In addition, some programs allocate more memory than they actually use (e.g., to implement sparse arrays), or allocate memory well in advance of use.